-Certificate III in Fitness (SIS30315)
+Certificate III in Fitness (SIS30321)

+This qualification is delivered by the external Registered Training Organisation (RTO), Binnacle Training, 31319.

-This qualification is a nationally recognised course and prepares students to perform a range of essential skills such as undertaking client health assessments, planning and delivering fitness programs and conducting group fitness sessions in indoor and outdoor fitness settings including with older adult clients.
-Job roles include exercise instructors in gym, group exercise, sports scientist and aqua environments.
-Students will also complete their First Aid and CPR accreditation.
+Binnacle's Certificate III in Fitness 'Fitness in Schools' program is offered as a senior subject where students deliver a range of fitness programs and services to clients within their school community.
+Graduates will be competent in a range of essential skills - such as undertaking client health assessments, planning and delivering fitness programs, and conducting group fitness sessions in indoor and outdoor fitness settings, including with older adult clients.
+This program also includes the following:

+- First Aid qualification and CPR certificate; plus, coaching accreditation. - A range of career pathway options including direct pathway into Certificate IV in Fitness (Personal Trainer).

 This qualification is delivered by a College Trainer/Assessor under the control of the external Registered Training Organisation, Binnacle Training.

-Sound comprehension skills as well as verbal and written skills are required to address the requirements of assessment as well as a genuine interest in the industry.
+Sound comprehension skills as well as verbal and written skills are required to address the requirements of assessment as well as a genuine interest in the industry and enthusiasm and motivation to participate in physical activity sessions.